 ROI = ( Net return on investment (ROI) / Total cost of investment ) x 100%

-However, there are two common misconceptions around link building ROI.
+However, there are two common misconceptions about link building ROI.
 These are:

 - There will always be other factors that can affect your ranking on SERPs.
 It’s hard to give a final answer without taking into account other factors like SEO optimization and UX design.